 - Mrs. Meyers hand soaps

-- Use paper or reusable straws vs plastic (Stella is insistent on straws in her chocolate milk)
+- Use paper or reusable straws vs plastic (Stella is insistent on straws in her chocolate milk).
+Stainless for adults, Silicone for kids.

 - Honest Living Shampoo and Conditioner